 - provided support with dispute resolution

-- introduced rent pressure zones
+- allowed councils to apply to set rent pressure zones

 'A place to stay, a place to call home: a strategy for the private rented sector in Scotland' details our vision for the private rented sector, which is one that provides good-quality homes and high management standards, inspires consumer confidence and encourages growth through attracting increased investment.